Eugene-Song/IDS_project2/README.md

 ## Flask microservice for looking up zipcode

 # Introduction
 This is a course project which is a simple microservice for looking up detail information of a zipcode based on Flask.
-This project image will be pushed to DockerHub, or Cloud based Container Registery (ECR), and it will be deployed automatically to Kubernetes cluster.
+This project image will be pushed to DockerHub, or Cloud based Container Registery (ECR), and it is deployed to App Runner from AWS.

+For minikube testing, user can just use the image which I pushed to dockerhub to create the local cluster.

+In the future, this project can be deployed to EKS.

 # Usage
 For local testing, just use ```python3 app.py``` to start the service.
-Then user can go to ```localhost:5000``` to check the result.
+Then user can go to ```localhost:8080``` to check the result.

 # Test with minikube
 1. Push container to DockerHub